arcturuscodez/Spectral-Calibration-Software/README.md

 ## Introduction
 This software is developed to process and calibrate spectral data, specifically astrophysical maser emission data.

-The software was developed for the developers thesis project
+The software was developed during a thesis project for the developer's bachelor's degree.

+The software is currently used by Metsähovi Radio Observatory for the calibration and isolation of astrophysical maser emissions.

 ## Features
 - Process Spectral Data